-This blog post contains everything you need to know about playing small stakes poker.
-You’ll find easy-to-apply tips on how to improve your game, and, hopefully, win more in the long run.
+This article contains everything you need to know about playing small-stakes poker, including how to enter micro-stakes tournaments and dabble in cash games (from what cash games are in poker to what stakes are best for you).
+You’ll find easy-to-apply tips on how to improve your game and, hopefully, win more in the long run.

 What Is Small Stakes Poker?

-These categories are up for discussion, but it gives you an idea.
-If someone’s talking about low stakes poker online, the chances are they mean big blinds of less than a dollar.
+These categories are up for discussion, but they give you an idea of what to expect.
+If someone’s talking about low-stakes poker or small-stakes poker online, the chances are they mean big blinds of less than a dollar.

 The micros are the absolute lowest possible stakes for playing poker online.
 Although pot sizes are generally tiny, you can quickly churn through lots of hands.
 After all, online poker is much faster since the shuffling is handled by a random number generator.
-In addition, you can always multi-table.
+In addition, you can always multi-table to play several games at once.

-However, live poker rooms don’t offer these micro stakes games.
+However, live poker rooms don’t offer these micro-stakes games, which are ideal for learning poker for beginners.
 Since far fewer hands are dealt and the card room needs to make money through rake, games usually start at $1/$2.
-If those are the smallest games offered, it’s fair to consider these as low stakes games in a live environment.
+If those are the smallest games offered, it’s fair to consider these as low-stakes games in a live environment.
+And it’s one of the primary differences between playing poker online vs live, especially as a beginner.

-This is unless, of course, you’re setting up a home poker game, in which case the stakes can be as small as you want.
+This is, unless, of course, you’re setting up a home poker game, in which case the stakes can be as small as you want, and there are essentially no rules regarding online vs casino poker etiquette.

 Why Play Poker at Low Stakes?

 The main attraction is the relatively small amount needed to start playing.
-A suitable small stakes bankroll could be as small as $50.
-But there are other considerations too.
+A suitable small-stakes bankroll could be as low as $50, per the beginner’s guide to poker cash games.
+But there are other considerations, too.

 Playing More Games

-First, you get to play more games.
-When playing for smaller stakes, you’ll be able to get through more hands with your monthly poker budget.
-If you doubled the stakes, for instance, you’d on average play half as many hands.
+A benefit of choosing to play poker with low stakes is that you get to play more games.
+When playing for smaller stakes, you’ll be able to get through more hands with your monthly poker budget when using proper poker bankroll management.
+If you doubled the stakes, for instance, you’d play an average of half as many hands.

 Less Skilled Opponents

-Low stakes games are great for beginners.
+Low-stakes games are great for beginners.
 That’s why the quality of the game at these tables is comparatively low.
-However, don’t get complacent and think that everyone playing online casino games is useless.
+However, don’t get complacent and think that everyone playing poker on a site that offers poker and online casino games is useless.
 Even the best have to start somewhere.

 At lower stakes, you can play more hands against less-skilled opponents.
-In other words, it’s the perfect environment to hone your skills and improve your game.
+In other words, it’s the perfect environment to hone your skills, pick up on standard poker tells, and improve your game.

 Tips for Playing Small Stakes Poker

-Now that you know what to expect at low stakes tables, here’s how you can turn that knowledge to your advantage.
+Now that you know what to expect at low-stakes tables, here’s how you can turn that knowledge to your advantage and start building on poker strategies for beginners.

 Play ABC Poker

-The best way to exploit the fact that you’re playing against less skilled players is to go “by the book.”
+The best way to exploit the fact that you’re playing against less skilled players is to go “by the book,” otherwise known as using ABC poker strategy.
 Most opponents won’t understand high-level concepts like the REM process, range balancing, or stack-to-pot ratios.
 For the most part, they just focus on their own hand.

 Therefore, you can often win by sticking to basic strategies and playing tight.
 Wait for the good hands and bet for value.
 If you can recognize the quality of your hand and know when to bet and when to shove, you’re going to be just fine.